mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 The data needs to have elastic peak positions calibrated before the detector efficiency can be performed.
-Positions of elastic peaks for each detector and their fitted widths are obtained using :ref:`FindEPP <algm-FindEPP>`.
+Positions of elastic peaks for each detector and their widths are obtained using :ref:`FindEPP <algm-FindEPP>` algorithm or from the user input via `EPCentre` and `EPWidth` valuees provided through `SampleAndEnvironmentProperties`.
 Missing values of widths, in cases where the gaussian fit was not successful, are padded with the average width calculated from available peak widths.
 The fitting is done when the X-axis is still in TOF units.

-Detector efficiency correction algorithm, :ref:`DetectorEfficiencyCorUser <algm-DetectorEfficiencyCorUser>`, requires the X-axis unit to be `DeltaE` (energy exchange).
+Detector efficiency correction algorithm, :ref:`DetectorEfficiencyCorUser <algm-DetectorEfficiencyCorUser>`, requires the X-axis unit to be `DeltaE` (energy exchange), therefore if `ConvertToEnergy` property is set to `False`, this correction cannot be performed and is skipped.
 Unit conversion from `TOF` units to `DeltaE` is handled by :ref:`ConvertUnits <algm-ConvertUnits>`.
-The following formula is used to correct detector energy efficiency:
+The following formula is used to correct for detector energy efficiency:

 .. math:: y = \frac{y}{eff},